papampi/braiins-os/README.md

 $ eval $(./bb.py toolchain 2>/dev/null)
 ```

 ## Configuration

-The braiins build system supports multiple configurations specified by a configuration file stored in a YAML format.
+The build system supports multiple configurations specified by a configuration file stored in a YAML format.
 The
 current configuration can be changed from a command line.
 From the command line, it is also possible to alter the most
 important parameters without modifying the underlying configuration file.